 Including their past and present wishes and feelings - these may have been expressed in writing or through behaviours or habits.

-Any beliefs or values – e.g. religious, cultural, moral and political that may influence the decision.
+And their beliefs or values – e.g. religious, cultural, moral and political that may influence the decision.

 Try to identify the things the individual lacking capacity would take into account if they were making the decision themselves.